Students at Doral College have access to several different types of financial aid, including state aid and scholarships, as described below.

 Download the informational flyer here.

-Students who are employed full or part-time may be eligible to have their employer sponsor their tuition.
+Students who are employed by a partner organization may be eligible to have their employer sponsor their tuition.
 In this model, the employer pays the college directly for the student’s tuition as a forgivable loan.
-Sponsored students in the AA, BSED, or EPI programs must sign a promissory note in which they commit a minimum of three (3) years of employment to the employer following program completion.
+Sponsored students will generally be required to sign a promissory note in which they commit a minimum of three (3) years of employment to the employer following program completion.

 • For students who complete the service commitment, the loan is forgiven.
 For students who do not, the tuition paid is owed back.

-• Completed Intent to Sponsor forms should be uploaded to your application as part of your submission.
+• Completed Intent to Sponsor forms should be uploaded to the student application as part of the application submission or emailed to billing@doral.edu.

 • If a promissory note is required, it will be sent to the student via email.